A little planning now can accomplish a world of good for your loved ones and your favorite charity.

-If you have included Samaritan House in your will or estate plan, please contact us and become a member of our Legacy Society today.
+If you have included Samaritan House in your will or estate plan, please contact us and become a member of our Legacy Circle today.
 You can email your name as you would like it to appear in printed materials to Director of Development, Mary Dunbar, at Mary@samaritanhousesanmateo.org.
-If you would like more information, please email or call Lynn at 650-523-0825.
+If you would like more information, please email or call Mary at 650-523-0825.

 Any asset can be included in a bequest to Samaritan House (through a will or trust) to ensure that your estate will help support those in need in your community.
 Making a bequest reduces estate taxes, eliminates capital gains taxes, and benefits your favorite charity.